DavidSM100/CryptoText/README.md

 # CryptoText

-Webxdc to encrypt/decrypt text, it's made to use with Delta Chat/Lab
+Webxdc to encrypt/decrypt text and files, it's made to use with Delta Chat/Lab

-Just open with Delta and set an encryption key, then you can encrypt/decrypt text whenever you want.
+Just open with Delta and set an encryption key, then you can encrypt/decrypt text and files whenever you want.